hmxmilohax/festivalinfobot/README.md

     When adding a subscription to a channel, the bot may require to possess the following permissions in the destination channel: <br>
       i. **View Channel** <br>
       ii. **Send Messages** <br>
-      iii.
-If the destination channel is an Announcement channel, the bot will attempt to publish messages.
-For this, the **Manage Messages** permission is required. <br>

 ## License